Mark Trier, FAIA,

 Through private donations and minimal government financial assistance, the program had outgrown a previous indigent cemetery and shifted to a more prominent neighborhood location that sought a civic presence.
 A pro bono collaboration of designers and builders utilized 100% donated, off-the-shelf materials to create a shelter that celebrates daylight while remaining introspective.

 Components were assembled to minimize construction waste and facilitate easy repair.
-By inverting the more traditional gabled roof and incorporating light-diffusing glass, sunlight floods the underside of the structure and gives users a more direct, symbolic connection to the sky, while rainwater cascades into a drywell at the far end of the building.
-The casket stand is centered beneath the roof to allow concelebrants to gather on all sides, further reinforcing the program’s mission that regardless of a person’s circumstance in life, everyone deserves to be shown respect in death.
+By inverting the more traditional gabled roof and incorporating light-diffusing glass, sunlight floods the underside of the structure and gives attendees a more direct, symbolic connection to the sky.
+The casket stand is centered beneath the roof to allow concelebrants to gather on all sides, further reinforcing the program’s mission that regardless of a person’s circumstance in life, each deserves respect in death.

 The Meadow View Funeral Pavilion stands as a testament to JRA’s mission is to serve and respect our communities through enlivened design.